buildbot/buildbot/master/docs/developer/stats-service.rst

    ``callback``
      The callback function that is used by subclass of this class to post-process data before formatting it and sending it to the appropriate storage backends.
      A default callback is provided for this.
-     Each subclass must provide a deafault callback that is used in initialization of this class should the user not provide a callback.
+     Each subclass must provide a default callback that is used in initialization of this class should the user not provide a callback.

    .. py:method:: consume(self, routingKey, msg)